Expansion Communication Working Group

 Engineering Challenges

-The engineering plan seems to have taken significant effort to develop; why?
+The engineering plan seemed to have taken significant effort to develop; why?

 The engineering plans for the remodeled space had to address a number of complications.
-The building is actually four structures built at different times, some with different floor elevations, unique electrical systems and other mechanics.
-Integrating these into an attractive, modern space while maintaining historical characteristics has proven to be very challenging, particularly given some of the upgrades needed to ensure the structural integrity of the building as well as the facade.
-In addition, the plans have been designed so as to allow as much independence as possible between utilities serving the housing levels above (owned by The Community Builders) and those in the FCC space.
+The building is actually four structures built at different times, some with different floor elevations, unique electrical systems, and other mechanics.
+Integrating these into an attractive, modern space while maintaining historical characteristics has proven to be very challenging, particularly given some of the upgrades needed to ensure the structural integrity of the building as well as the original facade.
+In addition, the plans have been designed so as to allow as much independence as possible between utilities serving the housing levels above (owned by The Community Builders) and those in the Green Fields Market space.

 Liquor License